Transitional Arrangements

 I am a student living in purpose-built student accommodation (PBSA)…

-Most of the changes in the Renters’ Rights Act don’t apply if you live in purpose-built student accommodation, but you still have rights through accommodation codes.
+Most of the changes in the Renters’ Rights Act don’t apply if you live in purpose-built student accommodation, but you still have rights if your university or accommodation provider is a member of one of the Accreditation Scemes below:

 Got a question not answered here?
 Please Get In Touch: info@unipol.org.uk